Welcome to today's edition of the Rush 24-7 podcast.

 What constitutes nuclear option?

-Ned Barnett theorizes Senator Obama's background will deliver that one deal killer issue that'll turn the superdelegates away from their popular favorite, or the weight W E I G H T of unanswered criticism over all these various problems that Obama brings, will collectively convince superdelegates Senator Obama can't win, and that the party needs a win more than it needs Obama.
+Ned Barnett theorizes Senator Obama's background will deliver that one deal killer issue that'll turn the superdelegates away from their popular favorite or the weight, W-E-I-G-H-T, of unanswered criticism over all these various problems that Obama brings will collectively convince superdelegates Senator Obama can't win and that the party needs a win more than it needs Obama.

 Those are long shots, folks.

-I mean, there's no question they're long shots, but there may be enough out there with which to criticize Obama to make the nuclear option at least plausible.
+There's no question they're long shots, but there may be enough out there with which to criticize Obama to make the nuclear option at least plausible.

-What are the issues, writes Mr. Barnett and the American thinker that could be included in the nuclear options?
+What are the issues, writes Mr. Barnett and the American thinker, that could be included in the nuclear options?

 Well, here's a sampling.

-Comb the archives of Trinity Church for a DVD that shows both Reverend Wright making yet one more of his offensively over the top statements and showing Obama in the congregation listening to the preacher.
+Comb the archives of Trinity Church for a DVD that shows both Reverend Wright making yet one more of his offensively over-the-top statements and showing Obama in the congregation listening to the preacher.

-Comb sources for home video of a speech that Obama gave in conjunction with unrepentant weatherman domestic terrorist Bill Ayers, and in this way tie Senator Obama more tightly to this radical who's helped kill Americans on American soil.
+Comb sources for home video of a speech that Obama gave in conjunction with unrepentant weathermen domestic terrorist Bill Ayers, and in this way tie Senator Obama more tightly to this radical who's helped kill Americans on American soil.

-Third one, assuming that Tony Resco's found guilty in his fraud trial, finds some way to pressure prosecutors to offer Resco a sentencing deal in exchange for offering incriminating testimony that'll tie Obama far more closely to this shady political fundraiser.
+Third one, assuming that Tony Resco's found guilty in his fraud trial, find some way to pressure prosecutors to offer Resco a sentencing deal in exchange for offering incriminating testimony that'll tie Obama far more closely to this shady political fundraiser.

 Now, that's all these are long shots.

-All these and they've all been tried.
+And they've all been tried.

-Uh that's you know, the bottom line here says this is Senator Clinton's last chance.
+He says, this is Senator Clinton's last chance.

 She has the opportunity.